crawl/crawl/crawl-ref/docs/crawl_manual.rst

 Size
   Different species have different sizes: Spriggans and Felids are very small;
   Kobolds are small; Ogres and Trolls are large; Nagas and Armataurs are large with a medium torso; all other species are medium-sized.
-Many transmutations will change your size.
+Many talismans will change your size.
 Size affects your evasion: the smaller your character, the more evasive it is.
 On the other hand, characters of larger than medium size do not suffer the usual attack penalties when standing in shallow water.
   Characters of smaller than medium size will have problems with some larger weapons.
 Very small characters and large characters are not able to use most types of armour.
 Players and monsters can only constrict foes of the same size